metio/terraform-provider-k8s/docs/data-sources/tinkerbell_org_template_v1alpha2_manifest.md

 Optional:

 - `actions` (Attributes List) Actions defines the set of actions to be run on a target machine.
-Actions are run sequentiallyin the order they are specified.
+Actions are run sequentially in the order they are specified.
 At least 1 action must be specified.
-Names of actionsmust be unique within a Template. (see [below for nested schema](#nestedatt--spec--actions))
+Names of actions must be unique within a Template. (see [below for nested schema](#nestedatt--spec--actions))
 - `env` (Map of String) Env defines environment variables to be available in all actions.
-If an action specifiesthe same environment variable it will take precedence.
+If an action specifies the same environment variable it will take precedence.
 - `volumes` (List of String) Volumes to be mounted on all actions.
-If an action specifies the same volume it will takeprecedence.
+If an action specifies the same volume it will take precedence.

 <a id="nestedatt--spec--actions"></a>
 ### Nested Schema for `spec.actions`